 - Our Prop K pages provide links to all of the crucial documents associated with the planning and programming of the Prop K funds.

 - Our Sponsor Resources page provides the materials needed to apply for Prop K funds.

 PROPOSITION AA (VEHICLE REGISTRATION FEE)

-Proposition AA (Prop AA) is a $10 countywide vehicle registration fee that was passed by San Francisco voters in 2010.
-Prop AA generates about $5 million in revenues each year, which are used to fund smaller, high-impact street repair and reconstruction, pedestrian safety, and transit reliability and mobility improvement projects throughout the city.
-It is a key part of an overall strategy to develop a balanced, well thought-out program to improve transportation for San Francisco residents.
+Proposition AA (Prop AA) is a voter-approved $10 countywide vehicle registration fee that generates about $5 million in revenues each year.
+Prop AA is used to fund smaller, high-impact street repair and reconstruction, pedestrian safety, and transit reliability and mobility improvement projects throughout the city.

 - Our Prop AA pages provide links to all of the crucial documents associated with the planning and programming of Prop AA funds.